sandyfzu/backwpup-helper/README.md

 - **Debug monitor** — watch the WordPress `debug.log` file in real time from the admin bar:
   - Toggle monitoring on/off (persisted in the database via the Options API).
   - Automatic polling detects new log entries and shows a pulsing amber dot on the top-level admin bar item with a tooltip.
+  - The debug log row shows `Debug log: nothing in logs` in a dimmed/deactivated visual state when the file is missing or empty.
+  - When changes are detected, the row displays a pulsing `changed` indicator next to the log size, and a clickable toast is shown (`click to view`).
+  - Change-indicator state is persisted in the browser (with a 1-hour validity window) so reloads keep consistent behavior.
   - Click to open a full log viewer modal (dark terminal theme, scrollable, selectable, with Copy and Scroll-to-bottom buttons).
 File content is read server-side via PHP, not fetched over HTTP.
   - Delete the debug log file directly from the admin bar.
   - Large files (> 512 KB) are safely truncated—only the last 512 KB is shown.